f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

     state ddm vcc high-threshold warn 3.465

-To keep a balance between the number of DDM alert types that need to be defined and the speficity of the alerts, the type, direction (high/low), and severity uniquely identify each DDM alert type.
+To keep a balance between the number of DDM alert types that need to be defined and the specificity of the alerts, the type, direction (high/low), and severity uniquely identify each DDM alert type.
 For example, ddmTempHiWarn is the alert that indicates a high temperature warning condition.
 Temperature and Voltage (Vcc) are both only specific to the fiber-optic transceiver and not the lanes within Transmitter power, Receiver power, and Transmitter bias are specific to each of the 4 lanes in a fiber-optic transceiver.
 The lanes that are involved in each alert are embedded at the front of the description string of the alert.
 A description string might look like: Lanes 1,3 Receiver power low alarm.

 Below is an example of the rx-pwr ddm monitoring.
 There is a low warn threshold of -11.0 and a low alarm threshold of -14.0.
 There is also a high warn threshold of 2.4 and a high alarm threshold of 3.4.
 There are 4 lanes for this specific transceiver, and the current readings are all within acceptable ranges.
 If any of the lanes were to cross the low or high warn or alarm thresholds, then an SNMP trap would be generated.